ariroffe/logics/docs/source/predicate/semantics/truth_theory.rst

 .. data:: logics.instances.predicate.languages.arithmetic_truth_language

    A language for arithmetic truth.
-Similar to the language of natural number arithmetic (see Languages > Instances), with added unary predicate `Tr`, unary function `quote` and sentential constant `λ`.
+Similar to the language of natural number arithmetic (see Language > Instances), with added unary predicate `Tr`, unary function `quote` and sentential constant `λ`.